ananya9120/projects-/README.md

-# projects-
+# Netflix (clone)
-A collection of personal web development projects showcasing front-end, back-end, and full-stack applications built with HTML, CSS, JavaScript, and modern frameworks.
+A collection of personal web development projects showcasing a clone of website built with HTML and CSS.